An assay design

 - Click New Assay Design in the Assay List web part.

-- Choose TZM-bl Neutralization (NAb), High-throughput (Single Plate Dilution) as your assay type.
+- Choose TZM-bl Neutralization (NAb), High-throughput (Single Plate Dilution) as your Instrument Specific Data Format.

 - Under Assay Location, select "Current Folder (NAb Assay Tutorial)".